aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 sudo psql -h $AURORACLUSTERENDPOINT_NAME -U $AURORADBMASTERUSER_NAME -d $AURORADB_NAME
 ```

-2. Execute the query below to review the trip information that your just completed in the previous section in the _trips_ table.
+2. Execute the query below to review the trip information that you just completed in the previous section in the _trips_ table.

 ```sql
 select * from trips;